qabrains/ProtractorTests/README.md

 [demo-data-driven-testing-spec.js](https://github.com/qabrains/ProtractorTests/blob/updating-tests-and-adding-documentation/tests/demo-data-driven-testing-spec.js)

 - This file has an example of writing data driven testing.
-It reads data from the [json file](https://github.com/qabrains/ProtractorTests/blob/updating-tests-and-adding-documentation/test-data/add-functionality-test-data.json) and run the tests for each set od data
+It reads data from the [json file](https://github.com/qabrains/ProtractorTests/blob/updating-tests-and-adding-documentation/test-data/add-functionality-test-data.json) and run the tests for each set of data